Land-use forecasting: Lowry model

 Hard on the heels of the CATS work, several agencies and investigators began to explore analytic forecasting techniques, and between 1956 and the early 1960s a number of modeling techniques evolved.
 Irwin (1965) provides a review of the status of emerging models.
 One of the models, the Lowry model, was widely adopted.

 Supported at first by local organizations and later by a Ford Foundation grant to the RAND Corporation, Ira S. Lowry undertook a three-year study in the Pittsburgh metropolitan area.
 (Work at RAND will be discussed later.)
-The environment was data rich, and there were good professional relationships available in the emerging emphasis on location and regional economies in the Economics Department at the University of Madison under the leadership of Edgar M. Hoover.
+The environment was data rich, and there were good professional relationships available in the emerging emphasis on location and regional economies in the Economics Department at the University of Pittsburgh under the leadership of Edgar M. Hoover.
 The structure of the Lowry model is shown on the flow chart.

 The flow chart gives the logic of the Lowry model.
 It is demand driven.
 First, the model responds to an increase in basic employment.
 It then responds to the consequent impacts on service activities.
 As Lowry treated his model and as the flow chart indicates, the model is solved by iteration.
 But the structure of the model is such that iteration is not necessary.

 Although the language giving justification for the model specification is an economic language and Lowry is an economist, the model is not an economic model.
 Prices, markets, and the like do not enter.